alasca-association/tarook/docs/user/reference/options/yk8s.kubernetes.network.calico.rst

 **Type:**::

-  null or Relative POSIX path (without special '.' and '..')
+  null or path in the Nix store

 **Default:**::